RenderKit/embree/README.md

 further invocations overwrite the previously set callback function.
 Passing `NULL` as function pointer disables the registered callback function.

+In SYCL mode the BVH construction is done on the host and the passed function pointer must be a host-side function pointer.

 The registered bounding box callback function is invoked to calculate axis-aligned bounding boxes of the primitives of the user-defined